mason-lang/mason-lang.github.io/assets/view/if.md

 	unless! false
 		.
 2

+These are statements, not expressions.
+Since they don't have a value, they can appear as lines in blocks, but never inside other expressions.
+(No `x = if! ...`)

 When `if` appears in the middle of a line, you don't need parentheses -- the rest of the line automatically gets grouped with the `if`.
 Most keywords work this way.

 	use
 		mason.@.? un-?

+	# un-? has *1* argument: the `if` expression.
 	un-? if true
 		0

 # switch